-Rachelor of Arts, Bachelor of ComBachelor's and Master's degrees in Education University in evening and summer sessions; they are open Students entering these courses must have fulfilled They must maintain the
+Courses leading to the degrees of Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, Bachelor's and Master's degrees in Education are offered at the University in evening and summer sessions; they are open to men and women.
+Students entering these courses must have fulfilled the usual requirements for college entrance.
+They must maintain the same standards as students in the Day Division.

-Summer sessions are held in the daytime for six weeks

-August.
-All inquiries for further information should be Registrar or to the Dean, Evening Division.
+Evening Division courses begin in September and end with the May examinations.
+Summer sessions are held in the daytime for six weeks during July and August.
+All inquiries for further information should be addressed to the Registrar or to the Dean, Evening Division.

-STUDIES SERIES
+ADULT STUDIES SERIES